 If you want an overall, general look at your Instagram insights, use this metric to calculate it.
 This is usually used by marketers to get a benchmark of the performance of posts in a particular time period (especially if you were running a campaign or discount).

 You could calculate the average likes, comments, engagement, saves on Instagram posts in a particular month.
 You can also use this metric to figure out the best days of the week to go live.
 Simply calculate the average number of viewers for your live videos on different days of the week to determine the best day.

 It is important for you to identify your top-performing posts to know what is working for your audience.
 By ranking your posts based on engagement, impressions, reach, engagement, saves, and views, you can shortlist your top-performing posts on Instagram.
 Instagram lets you identify your top-ranking posts based on their impressions, engagement, comments, reach, likes, and views.

 Try to find patterns and similarities that will help you understand what made those posts such a hit (was it the content, visual, or a discount coupon) so that you can attempt to repeat the success.

 That was everything you could possibly want to know about Instagram Insights.
 As a marketer, it is also important to understand Instagram’s algorithm to ensure that your content gets the most attention.
 Here’s our ultimate guide to understanding how to crack Instagram’s algorithm.

 With social media always upgrading to something new, here’s space for you to find answers to all your questions and of course, inspiration.
-You’d love what we have built at the InVideo community – a place for you to connect and learn from 15,000+ other marketers, business owners, and creators like yourself.
+You’d love what we have built at the InVideo community and the InVideo Instagram channel – places for you to connect and learn from other marketers, business owners, and creators like yourself.